 You can also see asexual reproduction.
 The base will divide, producing a second oral disc.
 It’s similar to the budding you see with coral species.
 The growth is usually SLOW, and it could take weeks before the new rock flower separates.

-The success and growth rate depends on the amount of food available to your rock flower anemone with either reproductive method.
+The success and growth rate depend on the amount of food available to your rock flower anemone with either reproductive method.
 Obviously, they need resources.
 But a healthy organism is more likely to reproduce than an emaciated one.
 Providing a quality diet will up your odds of success.

 Rock flower anemones appear to check all of the boxes you could want.
 They’re not demanding in their care, they come in bright colors, and they’re not difficult to feed.
 What more do you need?
 Well, as with any species, you still find some quirks you want to keep in mind.